Posts

 Re-homing

-Re-homing What I remember is how in the name of being humane we used a live trap, lured him with a nutty bit of something delicious where he feasted until his famine tripped the lever and clanged the cage.
+Re-homing What I remember is how in the name of being humane we used a live trap, lured him with a nutty bit of something irresistable where he feasted until his famine tripped the lever and clanged the cage.
 What I remember next is the rage, how there in the back of my dad’s suburban he smashed back and forth in elemental tantrum till blood dripped from the pulp of his nose and he lay panting on his side, unable to stand.
 Back then I couldn't understand.
 I can’t remember if he lived or died, just that flicker of something like star-fire in the black hole of his eye.

-We Were Here Days flash and fall like sprinkler drops, pop like soap bubbles on the sun-warmed hood of a car.
+You Are Here, Or Were Days flash and fall like sprinkler drops, pop like soap bubbles on the sun-warmed hood of a car.
 Come morning, dead bodies will line the bottom of a jar unless we let the lightning out.
 Someone's daughter turns four tomorrow, and a sparrow cloud graduates over the pine copse to leave us grasping at the glimmer of what’s already flickering in further fields.
 I believe some can do it, the kind of presence where all supposedly stills and the moment calls eternity its alibi, but the closet I've come is this sense that I can almost feel the picture developing, and on it the damning evidence of thumbprints, matching ours.